OsirisTerje/Weather/README.md

 ## Disclaimer

 The code here has been generated using ChatGPT 4o, iterating multiple times, refining the prompts in order to fix errors and add improvements.

 It may be correct.

+Time wasted on this:  3 hours.